obscuritylabs/darkmoon/README.md

 2. Run the development environment: if using Visual Studio Code: click the "Reopen in Container" option in the bottom left conner.
 This will set up the development environment using Docker.

-### Running the Environment
+### Running the app in container:

-To run the project environment:
+To run the app in the container:
 1. For the API app:
     `make run`
 2. Using Docker: